pdomi06/pdomi06/README.md

-# Personal README

-This is a personal README file for Patkós Dominik, a software engineering student who is currently working on a Discord bot project and learning JavaScript.
-Patkós is already proficient in HTML, CSS, and Bootstrap.

 ## Introduction

-Hi, I'm Patkós Dominik, a software engineering student who is passionate about coding and developing new software.
+Hi, I'm Dominik, a software engineering student who is passionate about coding and developing new software.
 I'm currently working on a Discord bot project to improve my skills in JavaScript.
 I'm also proficient in HTML, CSS, and Bootstrap.

 ## Skills